Pharmacology and Neuroscience

 Opportunities are also available for postdoctoral training in the research areas listed above.

 Students enrolled in the graduate program in pharmacology and neuroscience pursue their research interests under the supervision of a faculty member in modern laboratories located in the Texas Tech University Health Sciences Center Building, which opened in August 1976.
 The department occupies research and office space in this building which was completed in the spring of 1995.
-The department has items of equipment considered essential for advanced research, such as computers, electrophysiological data acquisition and data processing systems, spectrophotometers, liquid scintillation counters, a gamma counter, ultracentrifuges, electrophoresis apparati fraction collectors, high performance liquid chromatographs, microiontophoresis apparatus, cell culture hoods and incubators, histology equipment, polygraphs, and a cold room.
+The laboratories house state-of-the art equipment essential for advanced research, such as several electrophysiological in vivo and patch-clamp systems, various behavioral assessment systems, optogenetic tools, cell culture systems, core spectrophotometers, liquid scintillation counters, gamma counter, ultracentrifuges, electrophoresis systems, high performance liquid chromatographs, microiontophoresis systems, and histology equipment.

 Student Outcome Data